DESIGNERS PROFILE

 Tiger Chung

 His work often showcases meticulous handcraftsmanship—ranging from the structural precision of three-dimensional tailoring to the microcosmic detail of French embroidery—interwoven with dramatic clashes of unconventional materials and cultural references.
-These juxtapositions generate an aesthetic paradox in which elegance and absurdity coexist.
+These juxtapositions create an aesthetic paradox in which elegance and absurdity coexist.

 Vickie Au

 In 2018, she founded V Visionary Design Studio, which has earned recognition for its sustainable fashion designs.
-In 2019, the studio launched her sustainable fashion brand, V VISSI: Revisit, and its collection won the “Best of the Best” award from Red Dot Design in 2020, as well as the “Year of Fashion” award from the International Design Award (USA) in the same year.
-Vickie is committed to creating innovative, eco-conscious designs that have a positive impact on the world.
+In 2019, the studio launched her sustainable fashion brand V VISSI: Revisit, and its collection won the Best of the Best award from the Red Dot Award in 2020, as well as the Fashion Design of the Year Award from the International Design Award (IDA) in the same year.
+Vickie remains committed to creating innovative, eco-conscious designs that have a lasting positive impact on the world.

-She is also dedicated to social good and has volunteered in senior management roles for over twenty years.
-She aspires to be a social innovator and curator, working towards a new norm of fashion, business, community and eco-consciousness, or “fashion for social good”.
-She launched the “Look Cool Do Good” project, which aims to collaborate, innovate and create sustainable possibilities among corporate clients and consumers.
-The project is supported by the “SIE Fund” as a “Social Impact Incubator”.
+She is equally dedicated to social good, having volunteered in senior management roles for over two decades.
+She aspires to be a social innovator and curator, working towards a new norm for fashion, business, community, and eco-consciousness—or or “Fashion for Social Good.”
+She launched the Look Cool Do Good project, which aims to collaborate, innovate, and create sustainable possibilities with corporate clients and consumers.
+The project is supported by the Social Innovation and Entrepreneurship Development Fund (SIE Fund) as a Social Impact Incubator.

 Wai Yee Cheung

-WaiYee is a hand-knit designer who specializes in handmade crochet garments.
-She graduated from the Institute of Textiles and Clothing at The Hong Kong Polytechnic University in 2024.
-Passionate about crocheting, she is skilled at combining rich colors and diverse yarn textures to create wearable and playful pieces.
-This passion led her to found her personal brand, Messy Thing Store.
-WaiYee’s creations bring vibrancy and charm to everyday wardrobes, turning each piece into a one-of-a-kind wearable artwork.
+Wai Yee is a hand-knit designer specialising in handmade crochet garments.
+She graduated from the School of Fashion and Textiles at The Hong Kong Polytechnic University in 2024.
+With a deep passion for crocheting, she skilfully blends rich colours and diverse yarn textures to craft playful, wearable pieces.
+This devotion led her to establish her own brand, Messy Thing Store.
+Wai Yee’s designs infuse vibrancy and charm into everyday wardrobes, transforming each piece into a unique, wearable work of art.